 - de fresa – used in place of ‘de frente’ to mean straight ahead

-- flaco or flaca – a thin man or woman
+- flaco or flaca – Boyfriend or girlfriend

 - guachimán – watchman, from English

 - luca – one Nuevo Sol

 - micro – a small bus (from “microbus”)

 - monse – stupid, boring, slow

 - pata – literally leg, means a guy, a person.
 If you call someone ‘mi pata’ it means you’re friends.

 - Perucho – slang for ‘Peruvian’ or Peruano.